typestyle/typestyle.github.io/src/docs/play.md

 ## Root

 > We cover more of `csx` and the concepts of mixins and flexbox and all that jazz later in the book.
+This is just a quick look.

 The output is rendered in a container that has `position: relative`.
 So you can attach to it with handy dandy `csx.fillParent` e.g.